Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 Sharks, Rays, and Sea Turtles (Main Aquarium Viewing Area)

-Next door to the dolphins is the largest aquarium, where the rest of the sea life is housed.
-This is where you’ll find the observation deck that extends into the aquarium.
+The largest area is where you’ll find the observation deck that extends into the aquarium.

 You’ll find yourself surrounded by the aquarium at the end of the hall